 The COVID-19 pandemic has significantly impacted the commercial real estate markets, causing reduced occupancy, requests from tenants for rent deferrals or abatement, and delays in capital improvements on projects currently planned or underway.
 These negative conditions may persist into the future and impair our borrowers' ability to pay principal and interest due to us under our loan agreements.
 We maintain an active dialogue and strong relationships with our borrowers as part of our overall asset management strategy.
 Through our asset management process, we focus on addressing potential impacts of the COVID-19 pandemic on our loans secured by properties experiencing cash flow strains.
 Certain of our borrowers have indicated that due to the impact of COVID-19 pandemic, they will be unable to timely execute their business plans, have had to temporarily close their businesses or have experienced other business challenges.
-As a result, they have requested temporary deferrals of interest payments or forbearance, or other modifications of their loans.
+As a result, they have requested, and in certain instances we have granted, temporary deferrals of interest payments or forbearance, or other modifications of their loans.
 Discussions we have had with our borrowers have addressed potential near-term loan modifications including repurposing of funds in certain reserve accounts, temporary deferrals of interest or performance tests, certain covenant waivers on loans collateralized by properties impacted by the COVID-19 pandemic.
-While no loan modifications of this nature closed as of March 31, 2020 and we generally believe that the principal amount of our loans are generally sufficiently protected by the underlying collateral value, there is a risk that we will not realize the entire principal amount of our loan investments.
+While we generally believe that the principal amount of our loans are generally sufficiently protected by the underlying collateral value, there is a risk that we will not realize the entire principal amount of certain of our loan investments.